kacirekj/simple-image-gallery-viewer/README.md

 python sigvie.py
 ```

-Then open a directory containing images and videos in your browser.
+Then handwrite a directory containing images and videos in your browser.

 Example: